ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 =====

-Except where otherwise stated the AArch64 System V ABI follows the AArch64 base ABI documents in ABIAA_ .
+Except where otherwise stated the AArch64 System V ABI follows the base ABI documents in `ABI for the Arm 64 bit architecture <https://github.com/ARM-software/abi-aa#abi-for-the-arm-64-bit-architecture>`_.
 The AArch64 System V ABI documents the places where divergence exists with respect to the base ABI and attempts to act as a unifying document to cover information in a variety of places that is of relevance to a System V implementation.